Essential normality and the decomposability of homogeneous submodules: Essential decomposability

 Shalit proved in Theorem 2.3 of \cite{Sha11} that many families of homogeneous submodules of $H_{2}^{2}$ have the stable division property.
 However, consideration of Shalit's proof reveals that it actually implies the following stronger result.
-(For background material on Groebner bases, see, for example \cite{CLS92}.) \begin{thm} [Shalit] Let $N_{1},\ldots,N_{n}$ be submodules of $H_{d}^{2}$ generated by homogeneous polynomials $p_{1},\ldots,p_{n}$ respectively.
-Suppose that $\left\{ p_{1},\ldots,p_{n}\right\} $ is a Groebner basis, and suppose that there is a subset $Z$ of $\left\{ z_{1},\ldots,z_{d}\right\} $, of size at most $2$, such that
+(For background material on Groebner bases, see, for example \cite{CLS92}.) \begin{thm} [Shalit] Let $p_{1},\ldots,p_{n}$ be homogeneous polynomials in $\mathbb{C}[z]$ such that $\{p_{1},\ldots,p_{n}\}$ is a Groebner basis.
+Suppose there is a subset $Z$ of $\{z_{1},\ldots,z_{d}\}$, of size at most $2$, such that $p_{1},\ldots,p_{n}\in\mathbb{C}[Z]$.
+Then the family $\{p_{1},\ldots,p_{n}\}$ is a stable generating set. \end{thm}